Easy Lemon Vinaigrette

 Push those store-bought bottles aside, and make your own dressing instead!
 Not only will your salads taste better, but you won’t have to read labels to find out if it has unhealthy ingredients.

 Vinaigrette is a fancy-sounding word, but it’s nothing more than an oil and vinegar-based dressing.
 This lemon vinaigrette is tangy, flavorful, and beyond easy to make!
-Drizzle it over a Greek chicken salad for a fantastic summer dinner.
+The flavor is super vibrant, just like lemon aioli.

-If you need a quick, easy, and delicious way to dress your salads, this is the recipe for you.
+If you need a quick and delicious way to dress your salads, this is the recipe for you.
 I bet after tasting the bright flavor, you won’t want to get store-bought salad dressing ever again.

-- Budget-friendly.
-The cost of groceries is rising every day.
-Oil and vinegar are both inexpensive, and you probably have them on hand already!
-One lemon will cost less than a dollar.
+It’s a budget friendly recipe, too!
+Oil and vinegar are both inexpensive, and one lemon will cost less than a dollar.
 So, hands down, homemade lemon vinaigrette is less expensive than store-bought.

-- Healthier than store-bought.
+Not only is it less expensive to make, it’s healthier than store-bought, too.
 There are no additives, preservatives or sugar in this recipe.

 These simple ingredients are all that you need to make this lemon vinaigrette recipe: